Physicists Explain the Sound of Opening a Bottle of Beer with a Twist Cap

 Physicists have figured out how exactly the characteristic sound produced when opening a bottle of beer with a twist-top cork is produced, which immediately follows the pop.
 It turned out that the main source was the oscillating gas column in the bottle neck.
 Scientists came to this conclusion when they analyzed high-speed video and audio recordings obtained when uncorking a bottle.
 The authors of the work also compared the results of the experiments with numerical calculations and the Helmholtz resonator model, obtaining almost complete agreement with the experiment.
 The study was published in Physics of Fluids.

-To date, physicists have studied beer from a variety of unexpected angles: they have counted the number of bubbles in a vessel, figured out the stability of foam when pouring "bottom-up" and even studied peanuts dancing in a glass.
-The thing is that from the point of view of hydrodynamics, this is a very interesting liquid: it is in a bottle or can under pressure and also contains dissolved carbon dioxide.
+To date, physicists have studied beer from a variety of unexpected angles: they've counted the number of bubbles in a bottle, examined the stability of foam when poured from the bottom up, and even examined a peanut dancing in a glass.
+The point is that, from a hydrodynamic perspective, beer is a very interesting liquid: it's under pressure in a bottle or can and also contains dissolved carbon dioxide.

 For example, it is already known how gas flows out when a bottle is opened: when the pressure in the vessel exceeds the ambient pressure by 1.83 times, the outgoing gas flow reaches the speed of sound, becoming an underexpanded jet stream.
 Although physicists have already modeled the uncorking of champagne and even saw Mach diamonds during their experiments, no one has studied the sound made by opening a beer bottle with a toggle stopper (sometimes called a flip-top).
 In this case, we are not talking about the pop itself, but what follows it - a characteristic tone with a frequency of about hundreds of hertz.